 What we don’t: Lacks the bombproof feel of Gore-Tex-equipped hardshells.

 From Colorado-based Flylow Gear, the Lucy Jacket combines the best attributes of softshell and hardshell designs into a well-rounded package.
 For sidecountry hikes or quick backcountry tours, the stretchy construction and smooth interior offer standout comfort.
 When a storm rolls in, the 3-layer waterproof build does a good job blocking wind and snow, and the extended collar covers all but your nose when zipped up.
-We also think Flylow nailed the styling of the Lucy—particularly in the tri-color patterns—and all of the materials impressed us from a quality standpoint.
+We also think Flylow nailed the styling of the Lucy—particularly in the multi-color patterns—and all of the materials impressed us from a quality standpoint.

 Similar to the SnowDrifter above, the emphasis on comfort and stretch does impact the Flylow’s bombproof feel.
-Its DWR coating sheds snow effectively, but it’s not as well-equipped for particularly wet and nasty days (those who get out on storm days in the Pacific Northwest likely will want more protection).
-We also were a little disappointed by the organization: the jacket lacks an internal dump pocket for stashing goggles or climbing skins, and the chest pockets were too small to fit a large phone (in our case, an iPhone 11 Pro Max).
+Its DWR coating sheds snow effectively, but it’s not as well equipped for particularly wet and nasty days (those who get out on storm days in the Pacific Northwest likely will want more protection).
+We also were a little disappointed by the organization: The jacket lacks an internal dump pocket for stashing goggles or climbing skins, and the chest pockets were too small to fit a large phone (in our case, an iPhone 11 Pro Max).
 The SnowDrifter remains our category favorite with a slightly better design, but the Flylow nevertheless hits a really nice middle ground of comfort and performance for mixed resort and backcountry use.
 And the cherry on top: We've received more compliments while wearing the Lucy than any other ski jacket...
-Read in-depth review
+Read in-depth review (previous version)

 See the Flylow Gear Lucy Jacket